-This SRS module is applicable to all the Suppliers providing Articles and Services to LH who have neither an approved organization (e.g., DAO, DOA, ODA, POA, AMO/MOA) nor are certificate holder (e.g., TC, PC, PMA holder), and work under the scope of approval of an LH subcontracting organization.
+This SRS module is applicable to all the Suppliers providing Services to LH that have neither an approved nor a certificate holding organizations (e.g., DAO, DOA, ODA, POA, AMO/MOA, TC, PC, PMA holder) and work at LH premises under the scope of approval of an LH subcontracting organization.

 LH requires these Suppliers to implement a set of Safety rules and tasks in order to support the LH approved organizations and related SMS.
-In this context, these Suppliers will act as Safety Related Units (SRU) of the LH SMS.
+In this context, these Suppliers will act as Safety Related Units (SRUs) of the LH SMS.